chikkalain/loganalyzer/README.md

 ### 1. Artifact Ingestion

-Engineers and systems can submit artifacts from three places:
+Engineers can submit artifacts from three places:

 - **Desktop upload** — drag and drop directly through the web client
 - **Salesforce** — files attached to an existing support case are pulled in automatically